 - Big employers like Google and IBM sometimes cover $5,000–$6,000 for employee upskilling.

 In my experience, these programs get competitive fast, so apply early.
-They’re great quick wins if you’re boosting diversity, returning to school, or retraining after military service.
+They’re great early improvements if you’re boosting diversity, returning to school, or retraining after military service.

 How to Pick Your Best Option?